- Find a Trail

 - Explore Trails

 - Get Involved

-The Humboldt Bay Trail North is one component of a larger trail project.
-The Humboldt Bay Trail will eventually connect the communities a distance of 14.5 miles between Arcata and Eureka.
+The Humboldt Bay Trail North is one component of a larger trail project; running from central Arcata to southern Eureka, the 14.5 mile Humboldt Bay Trail will be a network of paved paths connecting the communities around Humboldt Bay.

 (a non-profit) and we need your support!